Top 5 2nd Quarter Trades of Ca - GuruFocus.com

 iShares Core MSCI EAFE ETF

-The guru sold out of their 180,971-share investment in BATS:IEFA.
-Previously, the stock had a 2.89% weight in the equity portfolio.
-Shares traded for an average price of $63.22 during the quarter.
+Canvas Wealth Advisors, LLC reduced their investment in BATS:IEFA by 44,200 shares.
+The trade had a 1.05% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $63.22.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.